Insurance Coverage for Sleep Studies, Sleep Apnea and CPAP

 Getting Diagnosed: First Steps

 Many are surprised to learn that they cannot buy a CPAP machine without first getting a prescription for one from a doctor.
-These machines aren’t the type of medical device that people can really abuse, in fact, it can be a challenge for some users to stay compliant.
-Nevertheless, a visit to the doctor is the first step in getting your diagnosis.
+Many doctors use a home sleep test, followed by a prescription for auto-CPAP if indicated, as the primary pathway for addressing obstructive sleep apnea.
+A visit to the doctor is the first step in getting your diagnosis.

 You are going to need to make an appointment with your doctor to discuss the symptoms you are experiencing that lead you to believe you may have sleep apnea.
 Some common symptoms of a sleep disorder are: